 Let’s look at both costs.
 In-House SDR Salary: ₹40,000 to ₹80,000/month or $2,500-5,000/month in the US, Tools: CRMs, email tools, LinkedIn Sales Navigator, etc.

 Management time: Yes, YOUR time.
-Infrastructure: laptops, workspace, training, HR support, etc. Cold Outreach Agency Fixed monthly retainer (most often ₹50,000-₹200,000 depending on scope) No overheads, no tool costs.
-You do not have to manage operations daily.
+Infrastructure: laptops, workspace, training, HR support, etc. Cold Outreach Agency Fixed monthly retainer (most often ₹50,000-₹200,000 depending on scope) No overheads, no tool costs. you don’t have to manage operations daily.

 On paper, agency looks expensive.
-But then again, when you consider all the hidden opportunity costs that come with an in-house hire and the risk that they will not perform, most early- to mid-stage startups will find that an agency is a better price.
+But then again, when you consider all the hidden opportunity costs that come with an in-house hire and the risk that they’ll not perform, most early- to mid-stage startups will find that an agency is a better price.

 3. Volume Scalability Agency